Aanandham Paramaanandham: Production

 Anandam Paramanandam film is directed by I. V. Sasi, produced by Jameela and Leela under the production banner Jaleela Enterprises.
-A. Sheriff wrote the dialogue.
-The black-and-white film was given an "U" (Unrestricted) certificate by the Central Board of Film Certification without cuts.
+A. Sheriff wrote the dialogues.
+The black-and-white film was given a "U" (Unrestricted) certificate by the Central Board of Film Certification without cuts.
 The final length of the film was 4243.03 metres.

 Soundtrack

 The music was composed by G. Devarajan and the lyrics were written by Sreekumaran Thampi.